AndiRen/Brain-Tumor-Detection/README.md

 ## Overview

 -Compares two self-built deep neural networks with a transfer-learning model built on the EfficientNetV2B2 model, which is a CNN.
--All three models performed above 0.9 in both accuracy and macro F1 on the test data set.
+-All three models performed above 0.9 in both accuracy and macro F1 on the test data set from our original data set.
--However, when using a new data set of similar brain scan images, but with some novel orientations, the pretrained model vastly outperformed the self-built models.
+-However, in the original data set, all of the imagery was from the top-down perspective.
+We obtained a second data set consisting of similar brain scan images, but with some novel orientations (side, front, back).
+On the novel test data, the pretrained model vastly outperformed the self-built models.
 -The [Br35H :: Brain Tumor Detection 2020](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection) Kaggle data set was used to train and do inital testing of the models.
 -The [Brain Tumor Classification (MRI)](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri?select=Training) Kaggle data set was used to retest the models on similar, but new brain scan data.